go-feature-flag/gofeatureflag-lint-action/README.md

 ## Inputs

-`config-root`: The root folder for the config flag.
-The default value for the folder is `./config`.
+- `flag-file`: The location of the GO Feature Flag configuration flag to lint.
+The default value is `flag-file.yaml`.
+- `format`: The format of your GO Feature Flag configuration flag (`yaml`, `toml`, `json`).
+The default value is `yaml`.

 ## Outputs

-`lint-message`: The value will be blank if no error is found.
+- `lint-message`: The value will be blank if no error is found.
 If an error is found, the value will be the error message.
+-
 ## Example usage
 ```yaml
 on: [push]